Policy 850.90: Public Works Construction

 Awarding the Contract

 In its discretion, the board may accept a bid,reject all bids presented and re-bid, or, after finding it to be a fact, pass a resolution declaring that the project can be performed more economically by purchasing goods and services on the open market.
 If identical bids are received, the board may choose the bidder it prefers.
 If no bids are received, the board may procure the goods or services without further competitive bidding procedures.
+The board will send written notice of its decision regarding the award of the contract to all contractors who submitted a bid.

 If the board chooses to award a competitively bid contract involving public works construction to a bidder other than the apparent low bidder, the board must declare its reason(s) on the record and communicate such reason(s) in writing to all persons who have submitted a competing bid.